droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 ## B5f.
 The Eastern Barricade
 ### Preparing the Barricade
 Shortly after returning to the barricade at the eastern entrance to the village, the players are met by Bildrath and Parriwimple, who are largely as described in <span class="citation">E1.
 Bildrath’s Mercantile (p.
 43)</span>.
-However, Parriwimple has the statistics of a **berserker** with a spear (+5 to hit, reach 5 ft., one target. *Hit:* 6 (1d6 + 3) piercing damage.) instead of a greataxe.
-Bildrath also carries a light crossbow (+2 to hit, range 80/320 ft., one target. *Hit:* 4 (1d8 + 0) piercing damage).
+However, Bildrath also carries a light crossbow (+2 to hit, range 80/320 ft., one target. *Hit:* 4 (1d8 + 0) piercing damage) and he is an [Elite Merchant](https://2e.aonprd.com/NPCs.aspx?ID=956).

-When the players first encounter Parriwimple, read:
+When the players first encounter Parriwimple - [Elite Bodyguard](https://2e.aonprd.com/NPCs.aspx?ID=921), read:

 <div class="description">
 <p>A hulking figure stands at Bildrath’s side—a young man, tall and brawny.
 His shaggy brown hair falls messily across his face, and his crooked teeth glint in the grey light.
 Though muscles ripple beneath his tunic, there's a lightness and immaturity to his posture that belies his strength and size.
 He fidgets with the hem of his tunic as your eyes fall upon him.</p>